samuelrojoalvarez/wavs_Apps/README.md

    cd wavs-eigenlayer-examples

 ## ETH Price Oracle
+The ETH Price Oracle is a simple oracle service that fetches the current price of Ethereum from [CoinMarketCap]([url](https://coinmarketcap.com/)) and saves it on chain.

-ports Scores Oracle
+## Sports Scores Oracle
-The Sports Scores Oracle is a simple oracle service that fetches the current scores of basketball games from SportRadar and saves it on chain.
+The Sports Scores Oracle is a simple oracle service that fetches the current scores of basketball games from [SportRadar]([url](https://sportradar.com/)) and saves it on chain.

 > Prompt to recreate this component available here.